The Definitive Guide

 9. Risk Management

-The wheel strategy has real risk.
-If the stock collapses, your put will be assigned and you'll own shares that are worth far less than you paid.
-Premium income does not protect you from a catastrophic decline.
-Risk management is the boring skill that separates profitable wheel traders from those who blow up.
+I need to be honest with you here.
+The wheel has real risk.
+If a stock collapses, your put gets assigned and you own shares worth far less than you paid.
+A few months of premium income will not save you from a 40% decline.
+I've lived this.

-Define your exit before you enter the trade.
-A common approach: if the stock drops 15-20% below your strike price after assignment, close the position and take the loss.
-The premiums you've collected provide a partial cushion, but they won't save you from a 40% decline.
-Cutting a 15% loss is painful but recoverable.
-Riding a 50% loss is devastating.
+Have a stop rule.
+Mine: if a stock drops 15-20% below my strike after assignment, I close the position and take the loss.
+The premiums cushion some of it, but they won't save you from a 40% decline.

-Never Sell Through Earnings
+Never, Ever Sell Through Earnings

-This deserves its own heading because it's that important.
-Earnings announcements can move stocks 5-15% overnight.
-The elevated pre-earnings IV makes the premium look attractive, but the gap risk is not worth it for a wheel trader.
-The IV crush after earnings will not save you from a $20 drop on a stock where you collected $4 in premium.
-Check the earnings calendar before every trade.
+This gets its own heading because it's that important.
+Earnings can move stocks 5-15% overnight.
+The fat pre-earnings premium looks tempting, but the gap risk will destroy you.
+IV crush after earnings won't save you from a $20 drop when you only collected $4 in premium.

 10. The Wheel in a Roth IRA

-Options Approval Requirements
+Getting Options Approval

 11. Tax Implications

-How Each Component Is Taxed
+How Each Piece Gets Taxed

-The Wash Sale Rule
+Watch Out for the Wash Sale Rule

 Disclaimer: This is general information, not tax advice.
 Tax rules vary by jurisdiction and individual situation.
 Consult a qualified tax professional for advice specific to your circumstances.